-(c) In the event that any Yodlee employee is terminated without cause at any time during the 12-month period following the effective time, such employee will, subject to signing and not revoking a general release of claims against Yodlee, the surviving corporation, Envestnet and their respective affiliates that becomes effective within sixty (60) days of the date of such termination, be entitled to receive (i) continued base salary for at least three months (without duplication with any payment under any severance or separation plan or program of general applicability maintained by Envestnet or its subsidiaries (collectively, the "Envestnet severance plans") or any individual agreement between such employee and Yodlee, the surviving corporation, Envestnet, or any of their respective subsidiaries) and (ii) with respect to the fiscal year in which such termination occurs, a payment equal to the bonus or variable compensation otherwise payable under any management incentive plan or other similar plan or program maintained by Envestnet or the surviving corporation in which the employee is participating at the time of termination as determined by Envestnet in good faith with such amount no greater than the amount of bonus paid with respect to such employee consistent with past practice and with such bonus amount prorated based on the number of days that the employee was employed by the surviving corporation during such fiscal year.
-In the event that the employees will be entitled to receive severance benefits equal to the benefits under the Envestnet severance plans, if any.
-For the avoidance of doubt, any Yodlee employees will be entitled to receive severance plans, if any.
-For the avoidance of doubt, any Yodlee employee who is a party to an individual agreement that provides for the payment of severance in any amount or who would be entitled to statutory payments of severance pursuant to local law will not be eligible for the payments described in the foregoing;

-(d) Yodlee will terminate the Yodlee, Inc. 401(k) Plan effective prior to the effective time, unless Envestnet provides written notice to Yodlee no later than fifteen days prior to the date of the closing of the merger that it should not terminate such plan; and

-(e) Yodlee has agreed to, as soon as practicable, but in no event later than ten days after the date requested, make available to Envestnet all information reasonably requested by Envestnet in order for Envestnet to determine if any person is reasonably likely to receive payments or benefits in connection with the transactions contemplated by the merger agreement that would not be deductible under Section 280G of the Code.
+- (c) In the event that any Yodlee employee is terminated without cause at any time during the 12-month period following the effective time, such employee will, subject to signing and not revoking a general release of claims against Yodlee, the surviving corporation, Envestnet and their respective affiliates that becomes effective within sixty (60) days of the date of such termination, be entitled to receive (i) continued base salary for at least three months (without duplication with any payment under any severance or separation plan or program of general applicability maintained by Envestnet or its subsidiaries (collectively, the "Envestnet severance plans") or any individual agreement between such employee and Yodlee, the surviving corporation, Envestnet, or any of their respective subsidiaries) and (ii) with respect to the fiscal year in which such termination occurs, a payment equal to the bonus or variable compensation otherwise payable under any management incentive plan or other similar plan or program maintained by Envestnet or the surviving corporation in which the employee is participating at the time of termination as determined by Envestnet in good faith with such amount no greater than the amount of bonus paid with respect to such employee consistent with past practice and with such bonus amount prorated based on the number of days that the employee was employed by the surviving corporation during such fiscal year.
+In the event that the employment of any current employee of Yodlee or any of its subsidiaries is terminated without cause at any time after the initial 12-month period of the closing, such employees will be entitled to receive severance benefits equal to the benefits under the Envestnet severance plans, if any.
+For the avoidance of doubt, any Yodlee employee who is a party to an individual agreement that provides for the payment of severance in any amount or who would be entitled to statutory payments of severance pursuant to local law will not be eligible for the payments described in th - (d) Yodlee will terminate the Yodlee, Inc. 401(k) Plan effective prior to the effective time, unless Envestnet provides written notice to Yodlee no later than fifteen days prior to the date of the closing of the merger that it should not terminate such plan; and - (e) Yodlee has agreed to, as soon as practicable, but in no event later than ten days after the date requested, make available to Envestnet all information reasonably requested by Envestnet in order for Envestnet to determine if any person is reasonably likely to receive payments or benefits in connection with the transactions contemplated by the merger agreement that would not be deductible under Section 280G of the Code.